European-Unified-ID/EUID-docs/api/v2/sdks/client-side-identity.md

 If your existing integration uses version 1.x or 2.x of the SDK, version 3 is fully backwards-compatible.
 You can update to version 3 of the SDK just by changing your script tag to refer to the new URL.
 Doing this gives you the following benefits:

-- The script is now distributed using the UID2 CDN, and should therefore load faster.
+- The script is now distributed using the EUID CDN, and should therefore load faster.
 - The SDK tries to use local storage instead of cookies for storing the identity.
 If the cookie provides a newer token than the one in local storage, the SDK still loads the identity from the cookie.

    Notes about this approach: